 Albanian is the last branch of Indo-European languages to appear in written form.
 There are two hypotheses on the origin of Albanian.
 The first one says that Albanian is a modern descendant of Illyrian, a language which was widely spoken in the region during classical times.
 Since we know very little about Illyrian, this assertion can be neither denied nor confirmed from a linguistic standpoint.
 From a historical and geographical perspective, however, this assertion makes sense.
 Another hypotheses says that Albanian is a descendant of Thracian, another lost language that was spoken farther east than Illyrian.

-Today Albanian is spoken in Albania as the official language, in several other areas in of the former Yugoslavia and also in small enclaves in southern Italy, Greece and Macedonia.
+Today Albanian is spoken in Albania as the official language, in several other areas in of the former Yugoslavia and also in small enclaves in southern Italy, Greece and the Republic of Macedonia.

 All languages in this group are either extinct or they are a former stage of a modern language.
-Examples of this groups of languages are Phrygian, Thracian, Ancient Macedonian (not to be confused with Macedonian, a language currently Spoken in Macedonia, part of the Slavic branch), Illyrian, Venetic, Messapic, and Lusitanian.
+Examples of this groups of languages are Phrygian, Thracian, Ancient Macedonian (not to be confused with Macedonian, a language currently spoken in the Republic of Macedonia, part of the Slavic branch), Illyrian, Venetic, Messapic, and Lusitanian.

 Indo-European Historical Linguistics